WordPress/WordPress-Documentation-Style-Guide/docs/4-punctuation/periods.md

 Ending a list item with a period depends on several factors including the kind of list the item appears in.

-For more information about lists, see [Lists]().
+For more information, see [Lists](https://make.wordpress.org/docs/style-guide/formatting/lists/).

 ### Bulleted and numbered lists

 In general, use a period at the end of each item in bulleted and numbered lists.

 **Exceptions:** Single-word items, items entirely in code font, and items with no verbs.

-For additional information, see [Capitalization and end punctuation in Lists]().
+For more information, see [Capitalization and punctuation in lists](https://make.wordpress.org/docs/style-guide/formatting/lists/#capitalization-and-punctuation).

 ### Description lists